crypto-org-chain/chain-docs/docs/resources/technical-glossary.md

 **[Faucet](https://crypto.org/faucet)**

-Service carried out that dispenses funds in the form of free test ether that can be used on a testnet.
+Service carried out that dispenses funds in the form of free test token that can be used on a testnet.

 **Full Node**